front-commerce/developers.front-commerce.com/website/blog/2018-09-28-prototype-ecommerce-applications-with-front-commerce-lite.md

 the current Front-Commerce codebase prove it!

-Front-Commerce Lite can help you to get a taste of what choosing Front-Commerce could bring for you, your team, your company and your clients.
+Front-Commerce Lite can help you to get a taste of what choosing Front-Commerce could bring for you, your team, your company and your customers.
 Here are some ideas about what you could do with this open source version:

 - start learning new technologies and concepts,